thefarmhub/awesome-farming-tech/readme.md

 ## Software Suppliers

-- [Aquaponics AI](https://aquaponics.ai) Has software for managing an aquaponics system both on desktop and mobile.
+- [FarmHub](https://farmhub.ag) Has software for managing an hydroponics, aquaponics and aquaculture systems on both on desktop and mobile.
 - [Atlas Scientific](https://atlas-scientific.com) Has sensors for intermediate level tracking and works well with Raspberry Pi
 - [Autogrow](https://autogrow.com/) Autogrow specializes in the research, development &amp; innovation of automated growing solutions so that you can grow anywhere with Autogrow.
 - [FreeBoard](https://github.com/Freeboard/freeboard) Freeboard is a turn-key HTML-based "engine" for dashboards.